|Country of Origin||Australia|

 Temperament, Behavior, and Personality

 As Dingo is considered as a wild dog, people believed that they should not be kept as a family companion.
-However, Dingo too has its admirer and they have become quite popular to some owner that have started breeding them as a family pet.
+However, Dingo too has its admirer and they have become quite popular with some owners that have started breeding them as a family pet.

 Dingo is a very independent dog which makes training them very tough.
 The only way to train them is with consistency and positive methods of training.
 Establish a firm leadership at an early age when they are eager to please.
 Start from basic obedience training and gradually move to advance training.
 Reward them with vocal praises ad treats as they complete a certain task.